DwCleb/Simulae/READMEWEB.md

 ## Station

-É a plataforma do sistema Simulaê! que conterá todas as funconalidades da plataforma.
+É a plataforma do sistema Simulaê! que conterá todas as funcionalidades da plataforma.